 All capture positions are displayed in the Vessel Map.
-To better see the positions in the Vessel Map, move the Vessel Map by click-and-drag, and zoom in or out by click-and-scroll or by using the zoom buttons (see image to the right).
-Use the Reset zoom button to show the Vessel Map in original size.
+To better see the positions placement, move the Vessel Map by click-and-drag, and zoom in or out by click-and-scroll or by using the zoom buttons (see image to the right).
+To show the Vessel Map in original size, double-click it or use the Reset zoom button.